 - Figure out whether it is considered “real property”

 - Choose the right loan program for your circumstances

 - Shop for the best loan rates and terms

 Want more information about refinancing your mobile home?
 Check out this video:

-Unless you opt for a personal loan, you’ll have to pay closing costs to refinance your original loan.
+Unless you opt for a personal loan, you must pay closing costs to refinance your original loan.
 These can be significant.
-You will need to make sure your new loan costs less than the current one.
+You must ensure your new loan costs less than the current one.
 Interest rates are trending upward as well.
-Make sure you aren’t refinancing to a higher rate unless you have no other choice.
+Ensure you aren’t refinancing at a higher rate unless you have no choice.
 You will want to use a mortgage refinance calculator to determine whether you’ll save money.

 The Bottom Line